earlyann/earlyann/README.md

 ### Full Stack Data Analyst
 I'm a multi-faceted data professional specializing in Python Programming 🐍, SQL Database Management 🗃️, Tableau, and PowerBI Data Visualization 📊.
 Outside of my day-to-day work, I'm an active Kaggle machine-learning competitor and an AI research enthusiast.

-🛠 I’m Currently Working On
+🛠 I’m Currently Working On:
 - Looking for a job.
 - Kaggle Competitions: Sharpening my data science skills through real-world challenges
 - Building interesting AI applications using Llama2, CodeLlama, Mistral, OpenAI, and on and on